Skip to content

 Mitigation Strategies

 Once potential risks are detected, the next step is to establish mitigation strategies.
-Some key strategies for mitigating risk include:
+Some useful strategies for mitigating risk include:

 • Diversification across multiple markets – Spreading investments over various regions or property types to reduce risk.